-The college recognises its staff as a crucial part to its success, and has a range of benefits and undertaken several actions to support employees:
+The college recognises its staff as a crucial part to its success, and has a range of benefits and undertaken several actions to support employees, including:

-- Increase in annual leave to 35 days per year for all staff. - Undertaken salary modelling and consultation with staff groups, leading to a review of salaries and salary scales. - To support cost of living pressures, has awarded (for the second year running) all staff a £500 retention bonus voucher through our rewards partner, Sodexo. - Fully embedded the Level 5 Learning and Skills Teacher Apprenticeship route, as part of the Initial Teacher Training (ITT) offer, ensuring new teaching staff are recognised as 'dual-professional' and are equipped in delivering effective vocational education and training through 'on the job' learning and development. - An operational Staff Development Policy which supports and encourages all staff to engage in relevant and beneficial training, learning and development. - Internal and external Management and Leadership Programmes for aspiring leaders of the future (ASPIRE, CMT MASTERCLASS, Landex Middle Managers, Landex Senior Managers) - A range of person-centred policies, including Flexible Working Policy, Family Friendly Policy, and Refer a Friend to Work scheme. - Access to wellbeing support via the college's Wellbeing Services and the promotion of Employee Assistance Programmes (EAPs) through AVIVA and Education Support.
+- Increase in annual leave to 35 days per year for all fulltime staff. - Undertaken salary modelling and consultation with staff groups, leading to a review of salaries and salary scales. - To support cost of living pressures, has awarded all staff (for the second year running) a £500 retention bonus voucher, through our rewards partner, Sodexo. - Fully embedded the Level 5 Learning and Skills Teacher Apprenticeship route, as part of the Initial Teacher Training offer, ensuring new teaching staff are recognised as 'dual-professional', and are equipped in delivering effective vocational education and training, through 'on the job' learning and development.

-College performance 2022-23
+- An operational Staff Development Policy which supports and encourages all staff to engage in relevant and beneficial training, learning and development. - Internal and external Management and Leadership Programmes, such as our ASPIRE programme, CMT MASTERCLASS, Landex Middle Managers and Landex Senior Managers programmes, to support the development of aspiring leaders of the future. - A range of person-centred policies, including Flexible Working Policy, Family Friendly Policy, and Refer a Friend to Work scheme. - Access to wellbeing support from the college's Wellbeing Services and the promotion of services via our Employee Assistance Programmes through AVIVA and Education Support.

-Supporting, engaging, and celebrating EDI at Reaseheath
+College performance 2022-23.
+Examples of how we are supporting, engaging, and celebrating EDI at Reaseheath: